 L.A.s DIY music scene centres around the Smell, an all-ages venue in a converted Mexican grocery store that houses five-dollar noise, punk, and electronic shows almost nightly.
 With its vegan snack bar, art gallery, and library, the space has built a strong community dedicated to keeping it afloat.
 "The Smell got shut down for three months [in 2003], and all the shows got moved to my old house, Dean explains.
 "We went to the Smell every day and built fire exits and another bathroom.
 Once it [was] gone, youre like, That place is so special!
 We cant let that shit happen again!

 At this time last year, the band released their first official material: five vinyl-only EPs on five different record labels.
 Limited at the time and now virtually impossible to find, highlights of the EPs were compiled as Weirdo Rippers, released in the summer of 2007 on Fat Cat Records (which previously launched the careers of Animal Collective and Sigur Rós).Weirdo Rippers quickly cemented the bands status as a major contender in the world of indie hype, landing them spots in big-time rags like The New York Times, The New Yorker, and The L.A.
 Times.
 This was due to its functionality as a cohesive, structured album that emphasised the bands otherworldly sound.

 The resulting buzz of Weirdo Rippers led to a bidding war between major indies that ended with Sub Pop winning out.
 "Its hard when there are eight to ten really cool people that want you to be on their baseball team.
 Dean says.
 "But Sub Pop have a great history fuckin Nirvana!
 The first thing they said was, We just want you to do exactly what youre doing.

 To understand No Ages sound is to understand that they dont really have one.
 Avid record collectors and forward-thinking musicians, a No Age song can sound like obscure L.A. hardcore, heavy shoegaze, assaulting white noise, and hazy, burnt-out indie rock sometimes simultaneously.
 "Randy wants to write a country song, and I think thats the No Age style too, Dean admits.
 "Sometimes I just want to write a song that sounds like Screeching Weasel.
 Once you get to know us, it makes sense.Nouns, No Ages Sub Pop debut, will help you get to know them.
 Larger, louder, heavier, and more varied than Weirdo Rippers, the record is a fitting introduction to the band and the next logical step in the No Age canon.
 Partially recorded at Londons Southern Studios, a facility that was built by Crass in the mid-70s and responsible for classic records like the Jesus and Mary Chains Psychocandy, Nouns references classic punk and indie rock without aping it.
 This can be attributed to the pairs endless stream of influences: "I have a huge record collection and I like pretty much all the stuff I have, so I dont think were going to stop making interesting sounding music for a long time.
 Theres a lot of shit to reference still.And reference they do.
 Opener "Miner erupts with blistering post-rock and heavy loops, while "Teen Creeps is a three-minute slacker anthem complete with a symphonic, ambient conclusion.
 Elsewhere, "Sleeper Hold matches a true pop sensibility with Spunts positive lyrics and Randalls daunting wall of guitars, like Kevin Shields writing a TV theme.
 "Here Should Be My Home is a power-pop love song, while "Ripped Knees takes some cues from messy garage-punk.

 The true highlight of the album, however, avoids referencing altogether.
 "Theres some shit weve written where Im like, This does not sound like anything!
 Spunt recalls.
 "Things I Did When I Was Dead sounds like nothing.
 I dont know what that was.
 Tacked on at the end of their recording sessions, the song is the pinnacle of their creative achievements because it defies categorisation.
 Marrying a piercing siren loop with soft guitars and heartfelt lyrics, the song is the emotional centrepiece of Nouns.Though Randall had recently been working as an inner city junior high teacher, and Spunt was a fashion director for television commercials, No Ages surge in popularity has allowed them to move on.
 "No Age is the biggest full time job Ive ever had, Spunt tells me.
-"Its the band, and it’s managing ourselves, and tour managing ourselves, and printing our own t-shirts, and making our own stickers, and paying our own rent, and buying our own food, and running my own record label.
+"Its the band, and its managing ourselves, and tour managing ourselves, and printing our own t-shirts, and making our own stickers, and paying our own rent, and buying our own food, and running my own record label.

 Releasing limited vinyl from his own bands alongside friends in Mika Miko and Abe Vigoda, Post Present Medium is Spunts love letter to the L.A. scene and a tribute to early hardcore labels like Greg Ginns SST imprint.
 Mainly focused on art-punk and noise, the label still allowed No Age a large audience in the hardcore punk scene.
 "I never meant to appeal to those kind of kids, but essentially I am one of those kids, Dean admits.
 "I collect records and I listen to punk.
 I really enjoy putting out limited vinyl and making obscure, weird music.

 Another parallel to the DIY punk movement is their idealistic view towards community living and veganism.
 But, unlike dogmatic hardcore kids, these views take a backseat in No Ages lyrics.
 Spunt explains, "I would never tell anyone how to do anything, but were down to talk about it and show people how to cook if they want.
 Id rather show someone something by example than tell them how to do something.
 Instead, hes found a way to avoid preaching through his lyrics.
 "I write poetry, he admits.
-"I basically write dumb fucking punk lyrics.”
+"I basically write dumb fucking punk lyrics.